Elektrobit/crinit/README.md

 - **INCLUDEDIR** -- Where to find include files referenced from task configurations.
 Default: Same as **TASKDIR**.
 - **INCLUDE_SUFFIX** -- Filename suffix of include files referenced from task configurations.
 Default: `.crincl`
 - **DEBUG** -- If crinit should be verbose in its output.
 Either `YES` or `NO`.
 Default: `NO`
+- **LAUNCHER_CMD** -- Specify location of the crinit-launch binary.
+Optional.
+If not given, crinit-launch is taken from the default installation path.
+Needed to execute a **COMMAND** as a different user or group.
 - **SHUTDOWN_GRACE_PERIOD_US** -- The amount of microseconds to wait both between `STOP_COMMAND` and `SIGTERM` as well as between`SIGTERM` and `SIGKILL` on shutdown/reboot.
                                   Default: 100000
 - **USE_SYSLOG** -- If syslog should be used for output if it is available.
 If set to `YES`, Crinit will switch to